codeguru42/android-apprentice/_drafts/fragment-test.md

 tags: android testing unit-testing robolectric
 ---

 In this article, we will learn how to write unit tests for a `Fragment` subclass.
 This is a continuation of a series of articles about testing with [Robolectric][1].
+If you want to learn about the basics of testing with Robolectric, read the [first article][9] in this series.

 The source code for all of the apps in this series can be found on [GitHub][2].
 The final version of the Android Studio module used in this article is in the `fragment-test` subdirectory at the [`fragment-test` tag][3].

 Prerequisites
 ==